 As the definition of the quiver Yangian can be applied to any quiver, to obtain the algebras, we just need to identify the gauge theories whose quivers are associated to the affine Dynkin diagrams.
 It turns out that all these quivers are non-chiral/symmetric although the affine Dynkin diagrams could be non-simply laced.
 Moreover, as we will see, there can be at most one pair of opposite arrows between two (distinct) nodes.
 In fact, the multiplicities and the information of the long and short roots in the affine Dynkin diagrams are encoded by the weights of the arrows in the quivers which are important in the definition of the quiver Yangians.

 Recall that the affine Dynkin diagrams can have both bosonic and fermionic nodes.
 For quiver Yangians, this $\mathbb{Z}_2$-grading is reflected by (the parity of) the numbers of adjoint loops of the quiver nodes.
-Unlike the toric quivers where a node can have at most one adjoint loop, we find that there could also be quiver nodes with two self-loops due to the existence of non-isotropic fermionic nodes in the underlying affine Dynkin diagrams.
+Unlike the toric quivers where a node can have at most one adjoint loop\footnote{Of course, for $\mathbb{C}^3$, the quiver has one node with three loops, but this gives rise to a bosonic node as opposed to the non-isotropic fermionic nodes.}, we find that there could also be quiver nodes with two self-loops due to the existence of non-isotropic fermionic nodes in the underlying affine Dynkin diagrams.
 All the above information of the quivers is further supported by the superpotentials and dualities as we shall now briefly explain.

 For non-toric quiver gauge theories, the superpotentials may not be uniquely determined.
 However, we will discuss how the superpotentials can be fixed if we would like to associate the quivers and their Yangians to the affine Dynkin diagrams.
 In fact, the superpotential terms are in correspondence with the Serre relations of the underlying Kac-Moody algebras.